magicorntech/charts/README.md

 ## Disclaimer
 Please read values-example.yaml carefully!!
 All the nick-nack explained there.

 This is a generic Helm deployment chart that package generic service applications for your private Kubernetes platform.
 Works very well with AWS Elastic Kubernetes Service and AWS Application Load Balancer Ingress Controller.
-Additionally it supports datacenter (on-premise) deployment model as of version 0.3.0.
+Additionally it supports Huawei Cloud Platform with CCE Turbo Cluster networking and datacenter (on-premise/other cloud) deployment models.

 This chart is not recommended to be used with other platforms, unless you would like to manage like a datacenter deployment.